SupratimH/applying-ml-use-cases/MH-Doctor-Fee-Prediction/README.md

 ## Contact
 :love_letter: For any feedback or questions or just to say "Hi", drop me a line anytime at supratimh@gmail.com.

-Thank you for reading this :heart:
+Thank you for reading :heart: